Subelliptic estimates from Gromov hyperbolicity: Prior work and the outline of the proof of Theorem

 The proof of Theorem~\ref{thm:intersection} has the following outline: \begin{enumerate} \item In Section~\ref{sec:vm}, we recall the construction of ``visual metrics'' on the Gromov boundary of a Gromov hyperbolic metric space. \item In Section~\ref{sec:vm_and_normalizing}, we study how visual metrics behave under the normalizing maps defined in Section~\ref{sec:normalizing_maps}. \item In Section~\ref{sec:psh_on_normal_domains}, we construct well behaved plurisubharmonic functions on normalized domains. \item In Section~\ref{sec:psh_on_general_domains}, we use the results from the previous two sections to construct functions satisfying the hypothesis of Theorem~\ref{thm:straube}. \item In Section~\ref{sec:pf_of_thm_intersection}, we prove Theorem~\ref{thm:intersection}. \item In Section~\ref{sec:optimal_estimate}, we explain the order of subelliptic estimate obtained by our argument. \end{enumerate}

 The visual metric is analogous to the metric considered by McNeal in~\cite[Section 5]{M1994}.
-The normalizing maps (and their usage) is analogous to the ``polydisk coordinates'' considered by McNeal in~\cite[Section 3]{M1994}.
+The normalizing maps are analogous to the ``polydisk coordinates'' considered by McNeal in~\cite[Section 3]{M1994}.
 The constructions in Sections~\ref{sec:psh_on_normal_domains} and~\ref{sec:psh_on_general_domains} are analogous to McNeal's constructions in~\cite[Propositions 3.1, 3.2]{M1994}.